- Bunty – Bunty: #03 (01 Feb 1958) – #1550 (26 Sep 1987)

 - Bunty – A Girl Like You– Bunty: #1658 (21 Oct 1989) – ?

-While a few girl comics had generalised names like School Friend or Spellbound, the most common thing for the titles was to be named after girls, i.e. Bunty, Judy, Tracy, Emma etc. Bunty isn’t the most popular girls name, you are far more likely to meet a Judy or even a Misty than a Bunty, so I think the name is more likely to bring up memories of the comic than a person.
+While a few girl comics had generalised names like School Friend or Spellbound, the most common thing for the titles was to be named after girls, i.e. Bunty, Judy, Tracy, Emma etc. Bunty isn’t the most common girls name, particularly these days, so I think the name is more likely to bring up memories of the comic than a person.
 Bunty was represented by a girl of the same name in the comic.
 For the majority of the Bunty publication she was the first thing you saw on the covers, but even after revamps, she still survived by moving inside the issue.

-The first issue of Bunty had two girls featured on the cover a blonde and a curly black haired girl.
+The first issue of Bunty had two girls featured on the cover a blonde and a curly black haired girl (the cover art for issue 1 by Doris Kinnear).
 The emphasis was more on the fact that this was a brand new comic with free gift rather than any cover character.
 The second issue again emphasized the free gift more than the Bunty character but it was now clear that the blonde girl was the comic’s namesake.

 By Issue 3 the cover was dedicated to a Bunty comic strip.
 It was usually laid out with three small panels and one big panel for the pay off.
 There was no word balloons instead the story was told in short rhymes.
 Sometimes competitions or advertised free gifts would take over the front cover but otherwise this format stayed for over 1500 issues, after which the cover had pictures depicting stories inside the comic instead.